 After we had seen the Royal coach collection including the Diamond Jubilee State Coach we went inside to where the Golden State Coach is kept when she is off duty.
 It really is quite a magnificent carriage, but it’s size and design doesn’t lend itself to a particularly comfortable ride.
 Because of this the Golden State Coach is only used for very important Royal occasions like weddings and coronations.

 The Golden State Coach is presented as if it were in use with replica horses and footmen.
 It is quite stunning to see with all it’s gold gilding and ornate features.
-It was as impressive as I remember it being when I was a child, and we all enjoyed the experience, especially the children.
-The carriages wowed the girls a lot, and the visit was just the right length of time for them to enjoy it.
+It was as impressive as I remember it being when I was a child, and we all enjoyed being able to get so close to this carriage.
+The carriages wowed the girls a lot, and the Royal Mews visit was just the right length of time for them to enjoy it.
 We spent about an hour in the Royal Mews and around half an hour at Buckingham Palace before hand.

-Whether you are visiting the UK from overseas or you live in the UK I would recommend a visit to Buckingham Palace including the Royal Mews, especially if you enjoy horses, history and all things Royal.
+Whether you are visiting the UK from overseas or you live in the UK I would recommend a going to Buckingham Palace including the Royal Mews visit, especially if you enjoy horses, history and all things Royal.

 We were invited to the Royal Mews in exchange for this post but all thoughts and opinions are our own.